Negatronic/hertzbel/README.md

 ### Frequency Addition

 Summation function of two frequencies.
-Frequency inputs may be of any combination of units() e.g., Hz + THz).
-Leading parameter will always determine the resulting units.
+Frequency inputs may be of any combination of units() (e.g., Hz + THz).
+The leading parameter will always determine the resulting units.

 ### `addFreq({string|number},{string|number})`